Nigil History, Family Crest & Coats of Arms

 Early Origins of the Nigil family

-census of 1086.
 He was preceded by Nigel of Cotentin (c.1070-1080,) who was the hereditary Constable of Chester.
 Another early mention is of Nigel (d.
-1169,) who was an Anglo-Norman bishop of Ely, and Lord High Treasurer for both Henry I and Henry II of England.
+1169,) who was an Anglo-Norman Bishop of Ely, and Lord High Treasurer for both Henry I and Henry II of England.
 His son Richard FitzNigel, (d.
 1198) was Bishop of London (1189-1198) and Treasurer of England (c.1158-1198).

 Early History of the Nigil family

 This web page shows only a small excerpt of our Nigil research.
-Another 215 words (15 lines of text) covering the years 1189, 1424, 1510, and 1600 are included under the topic Early Nigil History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1510, 1600, 1424 and 1189 are included under the topic Early Nigil History in all our PDF Extended History products and printed products wherever possible.

 Nigil Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Nigell, Nigel, FitzNigel, FitzNigell and others.

 Early Notables of the Nigil family (pre 1700)

 More information is included under the topic Early Nigil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nigil family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Nigil name or one of its variants: Philip Nigel, who settled in Baltimore in 1834; and John Nigal, who arrived in Boston in 1849.